Harshithapradeep/Capstoneproject_2/README.md

       Online stores have made around 11 million USD in last 6 years and Nebraska store being the top revenue generating based on total revenue followed by stores in Kansas, Nevada in United states.

    - #### Delivery Time Analysis
 The average delivery time is approximately 4.53 days, with a minimum of 1 day and a maximum of 17 days.
-However, it’s crucial to note that the average delivery time calculated is exclusive of null values of around 49,000 records indicating potential data anomalies that need investigation.
+However, it’s crucial to note that the average delivery time calculated is exclusive of null values of around 49,000 records indicating potential data anomalies that need further investigation.

    ![image](https://github.com/user-attachments/assets/27ef1a52-50cf-41d4-b83b-70d070d29a01)